WilkMat3/SET09102_Personal_Portfolio/week10_project.md

 ## Getting my code reviewed

-I am not getting a large amount of code reviews despite asking multiple times on the discord group.
-I know that there are few reasons for it.
-Firstly, we do not have too many engaged group memebers.
+I am not getting a large number of code reviews despite asking multiple times on the Discord group.
+I know that there are a few reasons for it.
+Firstly, we do not have too many engaged group members.
 Secondly, I try to innovate every week and add something new and valuable to the project.
-This means that people are not familiar with the new functionality(Repository pattern or MVVM) and they do not have much to add apart from review from perspective of coding conventions and formatting.
+This means that people are not familiar with the new functionality(Repository pattern or MVVM) and they do not have much to add apart from review from the perspective of coding conventions and formatting.
-This week I received a review from my colleague in which he pointed out few mistakes that I repeated in the past.
+This week I received a review from my colleague in which he pointed out a few mistakes that I repeated in the past.
 I struggle with empty lines and forget about removing unused references.
-I am dislexic so I have to take extra care when reviewing formatting of my code but there seem to be always something that I miss.
+I am dyslexic so I have to take extra care when reviewing the formatting of my code but there seems to be always something that I miss.
 I think I should start looking into some kind of linting tool to help me with that.

-This week I only had one occurence of an extra empty line in my code, in the past that happened to me much more often.
+This week I only had one occurrence of an extra empty line in my code, in the past that happened to me much more often.

 ![Figure 14](./images/Comment_emptyLine.PNG)

 *Figure 14: Review comment - Empty line

-To address this I removed the empty line, I think linting tool would make sense since I keep repeating my mistakes.
-On the positive side I only had one occurence of this issue in this PR.
+To address this I removed the empty line, I think the linting tool would make sense since I keep repeating my mistakes.
+On the positive side, I only had one occurence of this issue in this PR.

 ![Figure 15](./images/Comment_references.PNG)

 *Figure 15: Review comment - unused reference

-In the Figrue 15 I have documented another common mistake I make.
-Visual Studio adds a lot of sometimes unecessary references to my code.
+In Figure 15 I have documented another common mistake I make.
+Visual Studio adds a lot of sometimes unnecessary references to my code.
 I keep forgetting about checking that.
 This is something I need to stay on top of but I think a linting tool could help to highlight this.
 I removed unused references from the code.

 ![Figure 16](./images/Comment_IncorrectName.PNG)